-What it is – It is a non- surgical treatment called Uterine Artery Embolization it is done without any scar in abdomen and it need just mild sedation.
+What it is – It is a non- surgical treatment for utrine fibroid called Uterine Artery Embolization.
+It is done without any scar in abdomen and it need just mild sedation.
 No risk of blood loss or blood transfusion.
 It can be done in women who: -

 How it is done - "Uterine fibroid embolization is a non-invasive, non-surgical outpatient procedure.
 This procedure blocks the blood supply of the arteries that supply fibroids causing them to shrink.
-Embolization uses angiographic techniques to place a catheter into the uterine arteries so that particles the size of grains of sand can be injected through catheter and into the blood supply of the fibroids.
+Embolization uses angiographic techniques to place a catheter into the uterine arteries so that PVA particles can be injected through catheter and into the blood supply of the fibroids.

-Mild fever also aspected, it is well control by paracetalmole oral tablets.
-About a half percentage of the woman land-up in short term menopause letter they may resume normal periods.
+About half a percentage of the woman land-up in temporary short term menopause.
+Later they may resume normal periods.

-Pros & Cons of surgery – it shows overall successes rate is about 96-98% which is unlikely in other method of treating fibroids.
+Advantages Non-surgical treatment– it shows overall success rate of about 96-98% which is unlikely in any other method of treating fibroids.

 Focused ultrasound surgery: - MRI-guided focused ultrasound surgery (FUS) is a noninvasive treatment option for uterine fibroids that preserves your uterus.
 This procedure is performed while you're inside of a specially crafted MRI scanner that allows doctors to visualize your anatomy, and then locate and destroy (ablate) fibroids inside your uterus without making an incision.
 Focused high-frequency, high-energy sound waves are used to target and destroy the fibroids.
 One or two treatment sessions are done in an on and off fashion, sometimes spanning several hours.
 Because it's a newer technology, researchers are learning more about the long-term safety and effectiveness of FUS.
 Research continues, but so far data collected show that FUS for uterine fibroids is safe and very effective.